-Katsuhisa Shimokawa Head of Industrial Solutions Business Unit
+Head of Industrial Solutions Business Unit

-Business Activities and industrial-use robots ■ Development and manufa ment and recognition sol acture of equipment for use by societ emplified by our automated equipment, modules, y, including handy terminals and QR and RFID pay- ding access management systems, automated s tems, etc.) Strengths 70 years since the Comp have served as DENSO's competitive edge over the Jality, highly durable production assets such as the O factories across the globe Main Products Automated modules Vertical articulated robots Collaborative robots loT data servers Barcode and 2D code handy terminals OR solution services
+Business Activities and industrial-use robots ■ Development and manuf ment and recognition sol ; acture of equipment for use by societ xemplified by our automated equipment, modules, cy, including handy terminals and QR and RFID pay- ding access management systems, automated ystems, etc.) Strengths 70 years since the Comp 5, have served as DENSO's competitive edge over the uality, highly durable production assets such as the 80 factories across the globe Automated modules Vertical articulated robots Collaborative robots Main Products 6 3 loT data servers Barcode and 2D code handy terminals QR solution services

-Efforts toward Quality In the automotive component business, DENSO has worked to establish the optimal quality assurance structure in accordance with the evolution of technology.
+In the automotive component business, DENSO has worked to establish the optimal quality assurance structure in accordance with the evolution of technology.
 Through this structure, DENSO has taken steps to create products that place top priority on safety.
 Going forward, we will make proposals for devices and solutions that leverage the quality and safety initiatives we have thoroughly refined through our on-site Monozukuri (manufacturing) operations at our 130 factories across the globe.
 With these proposals, we will make contributions to the overall Monozukuri industry.

-Growth Targets In addition to lean automation, we will commercialize eco-friendly Monozukuri (manufacturing) in an effort to establish it as a business pillar in the non-mobility field.
-Profitability Throughout society, we provide flexible, waste-eliminating lean automation created from our long-cultivated Monozukuri experience and techniques.
-In accordance with customers' needs, we provide solution packages by process and module rather than by individual equipment in a wide range of domains.
-By doing so, we aim to realize further business expansion.
-Differentiation By melding the core technologies that we have developed as an FA "manufacturer" (Denso Wave), including robots, sensor verification systems, and QR codes, with the automated technologies and improvement know-how we have cultivated as an FA "user" (DENSO CORPORATION), we will provide FA system products that can only be proposed through the unique perspectives of two DENSO companies.
-These FA system products will cater to the frontline operations of our customers.
-Organizational Capabilities We established the new Industrial Solutions Business Group by integrating the Machinery & Tools and Parts Engineering divisions, which handle production material supply and component manufacturing functions, with the FA Business Unit.
-This new business group will accelerate the popularization of its solutions on an even greater scale with the aim of realizing its mission of achieving "green" and "peace of mind."
+Growth Targets In addition to lean automation, we will commercia establish it as a business pillar in the non-mobility - Profitability Throughout society, we provide flexible, waste- Monozukuri experience and techniques.
+In accor process and module rather than by individual ec further business expansion.
+Differentiation By melding the core technologies that we have desensor verification systems, and QR codes, with t cultivated as an FA "user" (DENSO CORPORATION through the unique perspectives of two DENSO coperations of our customers.
+Organizational Capabilities We established the new Industrial Solutions Busin Engineering divisions, which handle production ma FA Business Unit.
+This new business group will ac scale with the aim of realizing its mission of achie